-In this tutorial we will show you how to install Memcached on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoid bad performance on your dedicated or vps server.
+In this tutorial, we will show you how to install Memcached on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Memcached is a system daemon that allows you to cache information on RAM memory, this allows you better app speeds and avoids bad performance on your dedicated or VPS server.
 It is very useful for optimizing dynamic websites and enabled speed by caching objects in memory.

 Install Memcached on Ubuntu 18.04 LTS Bionic Beaver

-Use following command to install memcached service on your ubuntu system:
+Use the following command to install the Memcached service on your ubuntu system:

 To check the status of the service, enter the following command:

 Change the settings, Example settings for 256MB caching:

 # Start with a cap of 64 megs of memory.
 It's reasonable, and the daemon default # Note that the daemon will grow to this size, but does not start out holding this much # memory -m 256 # Default connection port is 11211 -p 11211 # Run the daemon as root.
 The start-memcached will default to running as root if no # -u command is present in this config file -u memcache # Specify which IP address to listen on.
 The default is to listen on all IP addresses # This parameter is one of the only security measures that memcached has, so make sure # it's listening on a firewalled interface. # -l 127.0.0.1